jasonsebastian/ntu-food-bot/README.md

 ### Source Code
 #### Overview

 The program is broken down into 1 `python` file, 2 `python` modules and 1 `json` file.
-The 3 modules are `index.py`, `food.py`, and `ratings.py`.
-An additional python module `index.py` works as the main program to run the bot. `food.py` consists of some function about in-line keyboard building and processing data. `ratings.py` helps the main program to get data and write data into database.
+The 2 modules are `food.py` and `ratings.py`.
+The python file `index.py` works as the main program to run the bot. `food.py` consists of some function about inline keyboard building and processing data. `ratings.py` helps the main program to get data and write data into database.
 The `json` file mentioned earlier named `data.json` acts as the database.

 #### index.py
 `index.py` is the main file which needs to be executed for the bot to run.
 In the code, the bot is instantiated using 2 classes, `FoodStarter` and `Fooder`. `FoodStarter` is instantiated every time a unique user sends a message to the bot.
 The instance of `FoodStarter`’s task is to prompt the user to start.
 Once the user chooses to start, the instance of `FoodStarter` is closed, and the instance of `Fooder` comes into place.
 The instance of `Fooder` only handles messages sent when the inline keyboard is pressed.

 #### food.py
-`food.py` helps `index.py` in building the in-line keyboard buttons, retrieving the list of stalls for each canteen and then gives the Google Maps URL search query for locating said canteen.
+`food.py` helps `index.py` in building the inline keyboard buttons, retrieving the list of stalls for each canteen and then gives the Google Maps URL search query for locating said canteen.

 The first function defined is `no_pref_canteens_kbd`.
 It takes no parameters and returns the in line keyboard button for all the canteens.